Lead Databases Β· Workflow

 Check webhook and integration logs in Clay or your CRM

-Intent platform signal exports often include timestamp format mismatches or field-naming inconsistencies that break conditional routing logic downstream.
-Export a sample payload from your intent platform and validate every field against what your CRM or Clay table expects to receive.
+Intent platform exports often include timestamp or field-naming mismatches that break downstream routing logic.
+Export a sample payload and validate every field against what your CRM or Clay table expects.

 Stack Notes

-Keep steps 1 and 2 in the same tool if possible
+Run steps 1 and 2 in the same tool

 Frequently Asked Questions